coderfast/MyIAModelChat/BILINGUAL-TOKENIZER-IMPROVEMENTS.md

 # Bilingual Tokenizer - Improvements Summary

+> **HISTORICAL DOCUMENT**: This file documents the old `BilingualTokenizer` which has been replaced by `SentencePieceTokenizerWrapper` (BPE).
+See `BILINGUAL-TOKENIZER-GUIDE.MD` for current documentation.

 ## Overview
-The `word_tokenizer.py` module has been significantly upgraded to support **English and Spanish** with enhanced capabilities for training and inference in AI chat applications.
+The `word_tokenizer.py` module was significantly upgraded to support **English and Spanish** with enhanced capabilities for training and inference in AI chat applications.
+This tokenizer has since been replaced by SentencePiece BPE.

 ## Key Improvements